MMedzin/mmedzin.github.io/index.md

 ---
-title
+title: Welcome to my blog
 ---
-# Welcome to my blog

 Hey there!
 I'm Michał, and this is my corner of the internet, where I share my thoughts and projects related to data science, Python, and more.
 Feel free to explore and learn with me.